twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TSHAREWAREFORM** – For old versions and unregistered copies of FontCreator, displays this notice when pressing **Start** on the splash screen after a grace period of 30 days.
 * **TSORTGLYPHSFORM** – Used when changing the glyph order within a font.
 * **TSPLASHFORM** – For unregistered copies of FontCreator.
 The three buttons at the bottom are displayed in random order.
-* **TSPTBXCOLORPICKERFORM** – Used when selecting a color for use with multicolored fonts.
+* **TSPTBXCOLORPICKERFORM** – Used when selecting colors for use with multicolored fonts.
 * **TSUBLOOKUPMGR** (version 7.0 & above) – Used when managing subtables in the OpenType layout tables.
 * **TTEXTREPLACEDIALOG** – Used by the OpenType Designer to replace text.
 * **TTEXTSEARCHDIALOG** – Used by the OpenType Designer to search text.